pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 ![Assembly 3]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/assembly (3).jpg" }})

 It looks like it's going to fit.
-I added some flux to help and here's the result :
+I added some flux to help and then reflow soldered it with my hot air station.
+Here's the result :

 ![Assembly 4]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/assembly (4).jpg" }})